TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/node-actions.md

 ### Add node

 The node can brought back to life on a new backing instance using the **Add Node** option from the dropdown for the `Decomissioned` node.
-For IaaS, like AWS and GCP, the Yugabyte Platform application will spawn with the existing instance type in the correct/existing region and zone of that node.
+For IaaS, like AWS and GCP, the ZNbase Platform application will spawn with the existing instance type in the correct/existing region and zone of that node.
 After the end of this operation, the node will have `yb-master` and `yb-tserver` processes running along with some data that is load balanced onto this node and status will be marked `Live`.
 Note that the node name is reused and is part of the healthy cluster now.

 ![Add Node Actions](/images/ee/node-actions-add-node.png)